← Blog

 Master key location Day One servers (without E2EE) / device (with E2EE) Device only, always

-Cross-device sync Day One Premium Free, on every plan
+Cross-device sync Day One Premium Included on every plan

-Platforms iOS, Mac, Android, Web iOS, Android, Web
+Platforms iOS, Mac, Android, Web Web today; iOS, Android, Windows, macOS, Linux apps on the way

 Templates and prompts Built-in library Minimal